Tartine’s Quiche

 What Makes Tartine’s Quiche So Good?

-- The custard ingredients/ratio.
-I suspect this is the primary reason why Tartine’s quiche is so fabulous.
+The custard.
 Tartine uses a ratio of 1 cup crème fraîche and 1 cup whole milk to 5 eggs.
-The mixing method is also interesting — one egg is whisked with 3 T. of flour until smooth.
+And the mixing method is interesting: one egg is whisked with 3 tablespoons of flour until smooth.
 Then the remaining eggs are whisked in.
 Then the egg mixture is strained over the crème fraîche-milk mixture.
-Sound fussy?
-Well, it sort of is.
-But it’s so worth it.
-I wouldn’t recommend straying from the recipe or taking any shortcuts in any way.

 Clockwise from top left: Quiche shell, lined with parchment paper, ready to be blind-baked.
 Filled quiche shell ready for the oven.
 Baked quiche.
 Baked quiche up close.